pranavraja/jira-py/README.md

 This will open the issue in your default browser.
 You might need to log in again.

-There's also `edit_comment` and `delete_comment` for you to try out, they should be self-explanatory.
+There's also `edit_comment`, `delete_comment`, and `transition` for you to try out, they should be self-explanatory.
 Run them without any arguments to get usage details.
 Have a look at the API and you can probably easily extend it to do other things.

 # Credentials